PayString/rfcs/src/spec/payid-easy-checkout.md

 ### Step 3: Parse PayID Easy Checkout Metadata
 If a wallet supports PayID Easy Checkout, the PayID server MUST respond with a HTTP status code 200 and a JSON payload containing a JSON Resource Descriptor (JRD) as defined in section 5.2 of [PAYID-DISCOVERY][].
-Along with any other PayID Metadata, the PayID server's response MUST contain a Link Relation conforming to the Link Relation definition in the (TODO: link to section) section of this paper.
+Along with any other PayID Metadata, the PayID server's response MUST contain a link conforming to the link definition in section (TODO: link to section) of this paper.

-For example, a PayID server might respond to a PayID Easy Checkout discovery query with the following payload:
+For example, a PayID server might respond to a PayID Easy Checkout Discovery query with the following payload:

      {
         "subject": "payid:alice$wallet.com",